Introduction

 Just press Enter one last time in your shell to execute it!

-image, there's no need to re-type anything.- Use the Up Arrow key in your shell to recall the last command
+- Press the Up Arrow key in your shell to recall the last command:

 -